 This is a great program with many upsides and is one small step toward reducing Medfield’s carbon footprint.
 MEA and MEC will hold a forum on this topic on March 30th.
 A previous forum was held last July.
 If you missed it, you can watch it here https://www.youtube.com/watch?v=TKeNcqIQBr4.
 Here is a link to the language for the article and documents with questions, answers and resources. http://www.town.medfield.net/1950/Proposed-Warrant-Articles

 Developing climate goals for Medfield is key to having those goals become a reality and having Medfield be among the coalition of leaders in the fight to solving the climate crisis.
-A goal would provide the framework for future decisions within the town and it would be a means of measuring progress and accountability.
+Medfield is currently finalizing the draft of its Climate Action Plan that the town voted on in 2021.

-MEA and MEC held a forum on this topic on August 17th and will hold another one on April 5th.
+MEA and MEC held a forum on this topic on May 19, 2022.

 Here is a link to the language for the article and documents with questions, answers and resources. http://www.town.medfield.net/1950/Proposed-Warrant-Articles